Le Moyne Dolphins men's basketball: NCAA tournament seeding history

 Between 1958 and 1987, the NCAA chose eight or nine schools as hosts for the College Division/Division II regionals.
 These teams played their regional semifinal games and (if they won) their regional final (Sweet 16) games at home during years the tournament included 32 teams.
 In some years, there were 36 teams with seven regions having four teams and one region having eight teams.
 In eight-team regions, the host school might have played as many as three tournament games at home, if it was designated as being in the section given home-court advantage for the regional final.
 A host school effectively had the privileges of what would later be identified as a no. 1 seed.
 However, factors such as availability and quality of facilities, expected fan support and travel arrangements entered into the choice of a host school.
 By the 1980s, the four teams in each region, including the top seed, each submitted competing bids to the NCAA for the right to host, which meant the fourth-seeded team in the region could be selected to play at home.
 In addition, teams generally played in regions that reflected the locations of the schools.
 Therefore, if the two best teams in the College Division or Division II were near each other, it is likely only one of them would be selected to host.
 Thus, the hosts were not necessarily the top eight teams.
 Nevertheless, Le Moyne was one of the eight host schools for the 1965 and 1969 NCAA tournaments.

 The 1966 NCAA tournament included 36 schools, four more than the previous season.
 Seven of the eight regions had four teams as had previously been the norm.
 The Northeast Region had eight teams divided into two sections.
 Le Moyne was selected to host the four games in Section B of the Northeast Region.
 However, as of the time Le Moyne was chosen as a host, the Dolphins had not yet been extended a bid to play in the tournament.
 Le Moyne agreed to host regardless of whether it was participating.
 The Section A winner had the right to host the regional final, meaning Le Moyne, which ultimately did receive a tournament bid, would have played the regional final on the road had they advanced that far.
 This effectively treated Le Moyne as the no. 2 seed in the region.
 However, none of the no. 2 seeds in the other seven regions played at home.
-Since Le Moyne was placed in an eight-team region, it would have needed to win one more game than all 28 teams in four-team regions to reach the national quarterfinals, which makes the extra game similar to a play-in game such as the First Four in the present-day Division I tournament.
+Since Le Moyne was placed in an eight-team region, it would have needed to win one more game than all 28 teams in four-team regions to reach the national quarterfinals, which makes the extra game similar to a play-in game such as the First Four in the Division I tournament through 2026.